eventageous/eventageous/README.md

 GOOGLE_CALENDAR_ID = "YYY"
 ```

-Getting the API key and calendar ID is left as an exercise to the reader (i.e., I forget how I did it now, but I remember it took more time to figure out than I expected).
+Create an API key in your Google Cloud application, follow the _Credentials_ menu option and then _+ Create Credentials_ for _API Key_.
+Figuring out the details of how you want to set up your permissions and all the rest is an exercise to the reader.